0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 6. You should now see your accounts vault containing the funds sent by the faucet.

       ![Viewing account vault with funds](../../img/get-started/view-account-vault.png)

+## Congratulations!

+You have successfully configured and used the Miden client to interact with a Miden rollup and faucet.

+You have performed basic Miden rollup operations like submitting proofs of transactions, generating and consuming notes.

+For more information on the Miden client, refer to the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/).

+## Debugging tips (clear state and folder)

+- Need a fresh start?
+All state is maintained in `store.sqlite3`, located in the directory defined in the `miden-client.toml` file.
+If you want to clear all state, delete this file.
+It recreates on any command execution.

+- Getting an error?
+Only execute the `miden-client` command in the folder where your `miden-client.toml` is located.